HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

   )
 }}

 CDNs have helped slash the TLS connection times.
 This is due to their proximity to the end user and adoption of newer TLS protocols that optimize the TLS negotiation.
 CDNs hold the edge over origin at all percentiles here.
 At P10 and P25, CDNs are nearly 1.5x faster than origin in TLS set up time.
-The gap increases even more once we hit the median and above, where CDNs are nearly 2x faster.
+The gap increases even more once we hit the median and above, where CDNs are nearly 2x faster (Mobile) and nearly 3x faster (Desktop).
 90th percentile users using a CDN will have better performance than 50th percentile users on direct origin connections.

 This is quite important when you consider that all sites will have to be on TLS these days.
 Optimal performance at this layer is essential for other steps that follow TLS connection.
 In this regard, CDNs are able to move more users to lower percentile brackets compared to direct origin connections.